There are at most finitely many singular moduli that are S-units: Introduction

-The representation theory of the monster group provides a wealth of \emph{Hauptmoduln} satisfying the hypotheses of Theorem~\ref{t:S-units-Hauptmodul}.
-In fact, by Borcherds' solution \cite[Theorem~1.1]{Bor92} of the monstrous moonshine conjecture of Conway and Norton \cite{ConNor79}, the McKay--Thompson series associated to a given element of the monster group is a \emph{Hauptmodul} for a genus zero subgroup of~$\GL^+(2, \Q)$ that is defined over~$\Q$, see Proposition~\ref{p:arithmetically-modular} in Appendix~\ref{s:arithmetically-modular}.
+The representation theory of the monster group provides a wealth of modular functions satisfying the hypotheses of Theorem~\ref{t:S-units-genus-0}.
+In fact, by Borcherds' solution \cite[Theorem~1.1]{Bor92} of the monstrous moonshine conjecture of Conway and Norton \cite{ConNor79}, the McKay--Thompson series associated with a given element of the monster group is a \emph{Hauptmodul} defined over~$\Q$, see Proposition~\ref{p:arithmetically-modular} in Appendix~\ref{s:arithmetically-modular}.
 Moreover, the singular moduli of a fundamental McKay--Thompson series are often algebraic integers \cite[Theorem~I]{CheYui96}.

-For distinct singular moduli~$\sm$ and~$\sm'$ of the $j$\nobreakdash-invariant, Li gives in~\cite{Li1810v4} an explicit lower bound for the absolute norm of~$\sm - \sm'$ that implies that this algebraic integer is not an algebraic unit.
+For distinct singular moduli~$\sm$ and~$\sm'$ of the $j$\nobreakdash-invariant, Li gives in~\cite{Li21} an explicit lower bound for the absolute norm of~$\sm - \sm'$ that implies that this algebraic integer is not an algebraic unit.
 When restricted to ${\sm' = 0}$, this is~\cite[Theorem~1.1]{BilHabKuh20}.
 In fact, Li proves a stronger result for the values of modular polynomials at pairs of singular moduli of the $j$\nobreakdash-invariant.
 Li's approach makes use of (extensions of) the work of Gross and Zagier in \cite{GroZag85}, and it is different from those in~\cite{Hab15,BilHabKuh20}.
-Li does not treat the case of $S$\nobreakdash-units in~\cite{Li1810v4}.
+Li does not treat the case of $S$\nobreakdash-units in~\cite{Li21}.

 In the case where~$\sm_0 = 0$ (resp.~$1728$), the conclusion of the Main Theorem holds for certain classes of infinite sets of prime numbers~$S$.
 In fact, if we put